FacilMap/facilmap/docs/src/users/lines/README.md

 ## Edit line details

-To edit the details of a line, select the line and then click “Edit data” in its [search box](../ui/#search-box) tab.
+To edit the details of a line, select the line and then click “Edit data” in its [search box](../ui/#search-box) tab (or press <kbd>e</kbd> on your keyboard).
 A dialog will open where you can edit the following fields:
 * **Name:** The name of the line.
 Will be shown as the heading in the line details and as a tooltip when hovering the line.
 * **Routing mode:** The route mode of the line.
 By default, “straight line” is selected, but you can select something else to make the line points into route destinations.
 More information about route modes can be found under [routes](../route/#route-modes).
 * **Colour:** The colour of the line.